 CONFIDENTIAL CLIENT CONCERNS

-They meet their victim in social settings like upscale restaurants, lounges, country clubs, spas, or resorts.
-They are handsome or beautiful, well-dressed, intelligent, and charming.
+The Con-Artist and Grifter meet their victim at places like upscale gyms, restaurants, lounges, country clubs, resorts, or social events.
+They are handsome or beautiful, intelligent, and charming.
 They disarm others with their pleasing demeanor and sense of humor.
-The victim is flattered and enjoys their company.
+Their victim is flattered and enjoys their company.
 They may even invite them into their home.

-The Con-Artist has no close family or friends.
+Con-Artists and Grifters have no close family or friends.
 Their background is murky and uncertain.
-They are “new to the area,” “recently retired,” or “in transition.”
-They offer few details of their previous life.
-They isolate their victim from family and friends.
-They borrow money for personal expenses and suspicious investments.
+They are typically unemployed and justify their idle lifestyle by claiming they’re “new to the area,” “recently retired,” or “in a career transition.”
+They soon begin isolating their victim from family and friends.
+They borrow large sums of money for personal expenses and suspicious investments.

-Stalking is a Felony in Washington State.
-It is punishable by up to 10 years in prison and a fine of $20,000.00.
+Stalking is a Class B Felony in Washington State.
 Stalking is defined in RCW 9A.46.110 as follows:

 (1) A person commits the crime of stalking if, without lawful authority and under circumstances not amounting to a felony attempt of another crime: